About Our School

 *Sharpen the Saw

-In the 2019-20 school year we are implementing AVID strategies which focuses on systems for preparing students for future college and careers.
+JSUSD is an AVID District.
+Rodeo Hills Elementary uses AVID strategies which focus on systems for preparing students for future college and careers.
 Students will be learning several key skills in WICOR (Writing, Inquiry, Collaboration, Organization, and Reading) which will prepare them for their future.

 Positive Behavioral Interventions and Supports (PBIS) is an evidence-based three-tiered framework to improve and integrate all of the data, systems, and practices affecting student outcomes every day.
 PBIS creates schools where all students succeed.